Insurance Coverage for Drug and Alcohol Rehab Treatment

 One of the main reasons that those struggling with drug and alcohol addiction go untreated is because of the cost of professional substance abuse rehabilitation treatment.

 Rehab can be expensive and may deter some people from seeking out a recovery program.
 Fortunately, all marketplace insurance plans are required to cover drug and alcohol addictions so that more people can have access to treatment and help recover from alcoholism.
 This coverage is sometimes referred to as alcohol rehab insurance and there are treatment centers that accept insurance to help with addiction recovery.

 The Affordable Care Act (ACA) lists drug or alcohol addiction services as 1 of 10 categories of essential health benefits, which means that any insurance sold on the Health Insurance Marketplace must cover addiction treatment.1 Insurance companies are required to cover certain basic health services, which include the treatment of mental and behavioral health conditions as well as substance use disorders (SUDs).
 Additionally, the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures that all private health insurance plans cover substance abuse rehab and treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.2

-In addition, insurance companies cannot deny coverage for any pre-existing conditions, including SUDs.3 This means that you can apply for insurance coverage regardless of what stage of recovery you are in.
-Insurance can help dramatically reduce what you might otherwise have to pay for detox and substance abuse treatment.
+In addition, insurance companies cannot deny coverage for any pre-existing conditions, including substance use and dual diagnosis disorders.3 This means that you can apply for health insurance coverage regardless of what stage of recovery you are in.
+Insurance can help dramatically reduce what you might otherwise have to pay for detox, inpatient or outpatient substance abuse treatment.

 Looking for information about insurance and what it covers?
 Check out these pages.